KyleVandenbossche/memorygame/README.md

 - Quick Peek button!
 - Interactive playing cards

+## Gameplay
+- This is the area where screenshots of the game will be
+- We will add action shots and other items including captures that highlight the games attributes

 Team:
 - Kyle Vandenbossche: Create repo, readme.doc + CSS visibility/JS functions
 - Desiree Cushing: CSS + Design Styling + Creative Wireframing